WaterMark

 Annual indirect water 3.0 billion gal/yr Indirect daily × 365

-Excluded from disclosure.
-This figure does not appear in any corporate sustainability report.
-Google, Microsoft, and AWS exclude power-generation water from "water positive" claims.
+Not in standard reporting.
+This figure does not appear in corporate sustainability reports, which count on-site (Scope 1) water only.
+Google, Microsoft, and AWS report on this basis, so power-generation water is not reflected in their "water positive" claims.

 Total Water Footprint